SzymonMatynia/cli-csv/readme.md

 #CLI-CSV APP

+This app downloads data from any RSS channel and put it into the .csv file - in future should provide integration with other formats

 Based on Symfony Skeleton and symfony bundles in sake of simplicity and future development.

 #.ENV file should be ignored, but left that in sake of faster install.